safakadir/digital-banking/README.md

 - **Notifications Service**: For sending notifications (not implemented)

 ### Architectural Concepts

 - Event-driven architecture
 - Microservices architecture
 - Outbox pattern: Handled by DynamoDB Streams
 - Inbox pattern: Handled by Powertools's IdempotentHandler
 - CQRS: Commands and Queries are separated
 - Event Sourcing: Append-only transactions

+N-Tier Architecture vs. Onion Architecture:
+- For the sake of simplicity and for avoiding boilerplate, N-Tier Architecture is used for this assignment.
+- But it can be transformed to Onion Architecture with some refactoring later, if needed with incoming complexity.
+- Handlers are provided inline in entry points(lambdas) as they're simple and straightforward.
+They can be extracted to separate files if needed.

 ## Technologies Used